 1940s Stockings and Underwear

-Before you even think about putting on shoes you need to grab a pair of seamed stockings and shimmy into them for a truly authentic look.
+Before you even think about putting on shoes, you need to grab a pair of seamed stockings and shimmy into them for a truly authentic look.
 1940s stockings had seams in a natural color that matched the body.
 The popular nude stocking with black seam didn’t come out till the 1950s.
-The visible, although subtle, seam was a big deal to women in the 1940s.
-If women couldn’t afford to wear seamed stockings they would draw a line down the back on their legs instead.
+Although subtle, the visible seam was a big deal to women in the 1940s.
+If women couldn’t afford to wear seamed stockings, they would draw a line down the back of their legs instead.
 Learn about stocking history here.

-A dress and pair of shoes will complete most of your 1940s look but a few accessories will make you stand out.
+A dress and pair of shoes will complete most of your 1940s look, but a few choice accessories will make you stand out.

 Gloves: Short, wrist length day gloves or long, elbow length formal gloves were worn whenever a woman left the house.
 She only took them off for eating, drinking, smoking, or working.
 Gloves should coordinate with other accessories.
 Shop gloves.